vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/102_Atmano_ahiMsanam/_index.md

 +++
 ## Comment
 Wanting in Pāipp.
-Kāuç.
+Kāuś.
 (52. 15) prescribes it in a rite for welfare, "with action as given in the verse" (iti mantroktam).

 ## Translations